Intimations – Sunday 22nd February 2026

 Welcome to any visitors worshiping with us this morning.
 There are large print hymn books and orders of service available from the welcome team.
 Services are streamed live and can be watched later on YouTube.
 Please join us for tea and coffee after this morning’s service in the Memorial Hall.

-This week we welcome back Jonathan Smith deputising on the organ.
+This morning we welcome back Jonathan Smith deputising on the organ.

 Starter Packs: Starter Packs is a charity that aims to alleviate poverty and support vulnerable people in and around Glasgow.
 They provide packs of basic household items to help people settle into new homes.
 Currently they are looking for mugs, plates, tumblers and double bed linen.
 If you would like to donate or require more information about Starter Packs, please see Norma Hendry.